UTTAMGUPTA2712/profile/README.md

 Five distinct Edtech products, all built for FUNIBER through its subsidiary Zenmonk — IBMS, Question Management Bank, Attendance Control App, Survey Builder, and Padmasna — sit under a single, consistent engineering foundation: DDD/SOLID/CQRS on the backend, FSD on the frontend, inbox/outbox messaging org-wide, and a standardized Kubernetes/Docker/GitLab CI/CD deployment pipeline across all of them.

-The role progression tracks a shift from single-product execution (Question Management Bank, Attendance Control App) to cross-product architecture ownership (IBMS's multi-tenancy/RBAC design, Padmasna's domain modeling, and setting the org-wide messaging and architecture standards used everywhere else).
+The role progression tracks a shift from single-product execution (Question Management Bank, Attendance Control App) to cross-product architecture ownership (IBMS's multi-tenancy/RBAC design, Padmasna's domain modeling, and setting the org-wide messaging and architecture standards used everywhere else), and now, at the Software Architect stage, to organization-wide scope beyond any single product team — the Asana → Padmasna data-migration pipeline (job-queue-driven extraction, multi-token rate-limit handling, phased production rollout) and a new multi-tenant salon booking platform architected from scratch.

 Outside the primary employer, two different bodies of work exist side by side: freelance client platforms (Buck, Maity) delivered end-to-end with full ownership, and self-directed personal projects that run on a different axis entirely — systems programming (Rust) and offline/local-first AI.
 The freelance work is closest in shape to the day job (product ownership, real users, deployment); the personal projects are closer to R&D, relevant when targeting roles with a systems or AI-infrastructure emphasis rather than pure product engineering.